 First things first, you need to have an aquarium ready that is of the appropriate size to house at least six Tiger Barbs.
 This is the minimum at which Tiger Barb’s seems to have the least amount of stress.
 They enjoy being in a small group and do not thrive on their own.

-Twenty gallons is typically the minimum size of tank recommended for a small group of six Tiger Barbs.
+We recommend a twenty-gallon tank, as this is typically the minimum size for a small group of six Tiger Barbs.
 The bigger the aquarium, the more they will school and swim around.
 It really is up to you, the keeper, to decide how big of a tank you want.

 What is husbandry?

 A good rule when keeping any fish of any species is to try to replicate their natural environment.
-This is called “husbandry”.
+The term for this is “husbandry”.

 Husbandry describes the whole process of keeping and maintaining your Tiger Barb.
 It sums up water quality, lighting, food, water temperature, appropriate plants and substrate, as well as water changes.
 Maintaining all of these and creating a balance between them is the most ideal way for your fish to thrive.

 What Is the Best temperature for a Tiger Barb